sehe/cpp-sort/docs/Sorters.md

 ***WARNING:** `default_sorter` is deprecated in version 1.8.0 and removed in version 2.0.0, see [issue #168](https://github.com/Morwenn/cpp-sort/issues/167) for the rationale.*

 Sorter striving to use a sorting algorithm as optimized as possible.
-It is the fallback sorter used by [`cppsort::sort`](https://github.com/Morwenn/cpp-sort/wiki/sorting-function) when no sorter is given.
 The current implementation defines it as follows:

 ```cpp
 struct default_sorter: